micahkendall/cardano-governance-notes/README.md

 5. MinFeeRefScriptCoinsPerByte, the cost per byte of serialised flat-encoded referenced scripts paid in a transaction.
 When you reference a script in a transaction, you are essentially retrieving deep storage and into active memory, this costs you for that.
 6. Prices, fractional numbers indicating how much lovelace should be charged for memory and steps execution units.
 This is a simple 2 element array.
 ### Technical Group
-1. a0, "PoolPledgeInfluence", TODO
+1. a0, "PoolPledgeInfluence"
-2. Emax, "RetireMaxEpoch", TODO
+2. Emax, "RetireMaxEpoch"
 3. nopt, "k", "PoolTargetNum", the target number of stake pools.
 4. collateralPercentage, to indicate how much more collateral than fee must be paid in the event of transaction invalidity.
 This disincentivises abuse of the plutus machine evaluator, one of the most expensive parts of the ledger.
 5. costMdls, "Cost Models", this is a complex set of pricing models for the execution of scripts.
 Whenever scripts are added to the ledger, they are executed by the ledger, and this costs computational resources.
 Different builtins are costed due to their resource usage.
 These aren't priced in lovelace, these step values are summed for each redeemer and used alongside the "Prices" parameter.